New Ferry: Shopping

 New Ferry has a small shopping precinct often referred to as "The Ferry".
 The area used to have a few chain stores as well as many independent shops.
 Kwik Save had two small premises in the town before moving to one new purpose-built site in 1992, which was then taken over by the Somerfield supermarket chain in 1998.
 The Kwik Save name was retained until 2006 before rebranding as Somerfield.
 After the Co-operative Group acquired the Somerfield chain in 2009, the New Ferry store was rebranded again.
 This supermarket finally closed in May 2016.

-There is also an Iceland store that moved into one of the old Kwik Save sites in 1992.
-The collapse of the Woolworths chain in 2008 saw the closure of its New Ferry branch, but the building reopened in September 2009 as a Heron Foods frozen food shop.
-The Ethel Austin clothing chain also had a large store in the precinct for many years which closed in 2011, two years before the collapse and eventual demise of the company in 2013.
-The building re-opened in 2015 as an independent general store.
-There was a Rightway DIY store for many years but this has now closed.

 Numerous smaller retailers include: the Discount Carpet Centre, a 20-year-old family business; Buckleys newsagents, which has been in business under the same owner since the early 1980s.
 The Buckley family have also been prominent in New Ferry since the early 1800s, when they used to own and run most of the buildings dotted around.
 Buckleys newsagents was taken over in 2013, and is now a convenience store with an off-licence.
 For a small shopping centre it is unusual in having four butcher's shops: reputedly the oldest on Wirral is Edge's, with the same family trading in New Ferry since it opened in the 1850s and a recipient of the 'Best Local Retailer' in BBC's national Food and Farming Awards in 2014.
 The other butchers include G H Pearson's Pork Butchers in New Ferry Road and D E Griffiths (Butchers) Ltd in Bebington Road.
 The latter was severely damaged in the explosion of 2017 leading to closure.